pdfme/pdfme/README.md

-# labelmake-editor
+# labelmake-ui

 labelmake's [template design & code generator tool](https://labelmake.jp/javascript-pdf-generator-library/template-design/) has been cut out as a UI library.

 ![](./assets/screenShot.png)

-That is labelmake-editor.
+That is labelmake-ui.

 ## Check example